-In 2002, Rick became Deputy Chair of the Association for Counselling at Work and was appointed the specialist journal editor for 'Counselling at Work', a post he held for 9 years.
+In 2002, Rick became Deputy Chair of the Association for Counselling at Work and was appointed the specialist journal editor for 'Counselling at Work', a post he held for 9 years, editing some 36 editions.
 He joined the British Association for Counselling & Psychotherapy (BACP) in 2008 as their Lead Advisor: Workplace as an advocate, advisor and ambassador for talking therapies in the workplace, for practitioners, business and the UK government.
 Rick has also been a 'back-stage' therapist for STV, including for a show hosted by Lorraine Kelly (who really is as nice as she comes across on the TV!).